Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Workers' Compensation

-Rhode Island law requires employers with one employee or more to provide workers' compensation insurance.
+Rhode Island law requires employers with one or more employees to provide workers' compensation insurance.
 R.I.
 Gen. Laws § 28-29-6.
 Rhode Island law provides certain exemptions.
-Specifically, sole proprietors, partners, and certain real estate, agricultural, and domestic service employees, are not covered.
+Specifically, sole proprietors, partners, and certain real estate, agricultural, and domestic service employees are not covered.
+Id.; R.I.
+Gen. Laws § 28-29-5.
 Police, firefighters, and federal employees are covered under different compensation programs.
 Municipal employees are only covered if the municipality has chosen to be covered.
 Independent contractors are not covered.
 R.I.
 Dep't of Lab.
 And Training Workers' Compensation FAQ.

 The Workers' Compensation Division of the Rhode Island Department of Labor and Training monitors the workers' compensation system.
 The Division's website may be accessed at dlt.ri.gov/wc.